GSA/search.digitalgov.gov/_posts/2013-03-19-third-party.md

 2. Update the files path in your Foresee code to use an absolute path instead of a relative path.

     Find => 'files': '/fsrscripts/',

     and replace it with => 'files': '//{yourdomain}/fsrscripts/',

     in the following five files.

-  a. foresee-trigger.js
+    * foresee-trigger.js
-  b. foresee-tracker.js
+    * foresee-tracker.js
-  c. foresee-alive.js
+    * foresee-alive.js
-  d. foresee-qualifier.js
+    * foresee-qualifier.js
-  e. foresee-test.js
+    * foresee-test.js

 3. Ask ForeSee to send USASearch your foresee-trigger.js file.